 14. If a ballot does take place, the request to establish information and consultation arrangements must be supported by a majority of those voting and 40% of those entitled to vote to be successful.
-If either of these criteria is not met, the request is unsuccessful and the employees cannot make another request for three years from the date of the initial employee request.
+If either of these criteria is not met, the request is unsuccessful and the employees cannot make another request for three years.